COVID 19 – Apprenticeship Update

 - Support - Experienced tutors available to provide personalised support allowing you to succeed

-- Kick start in your career - Giving you experience to progress in your chosen sector
+- Kick start in your career - Giving you experience to move up in your chosen sector

 - Develop and learn new skills - Develop your confidence and enable you to work with a range of different people.